 - Role Profile: If applicable they will note any changes to their role since their last professional development review (if there have been no changes, they will annotate with “Not Applicable”).

-- Previous Objectives: Colleagues with values in their job descriptions only: If they participated in the feedback exercise in 2016, their agreed objectives relating to this feedback can be found under the “Feedback Objectives” section.
+- Previous Objectives: Colleagues with values in their job descriptions only: If they participated in the feedback exercise in 2017, their agreed objectives relating to this feedback can be found under the “Feedback Objectives” section.
 They should take the time to reflect on their performance against these objectives.
 In the “Progress Notes” text area, they should capture their evidence in support of their status.
 Using the drop down box options of “Achieved”, “Not Achieved” or “Not Applicable” they should update their status against each objective.
-Their 2016 values feedback may be found by clicking “last year’s feedback”.
+Their 2017 values feedback may be found by clicking “last year’s feedback”.
 Using the drop down box options of “Achieved”, “Not Achieved” or “Not Applicable” they will update their status against each objective.
+If they chose "On Track" as an option during the Interim Review, they should now update their progress by selecting from the other options.
 In the “Progress Notes” text area they will capture their evidence in support of their status.

 - Document Uploads: Colleagues with values in their job descriptions: their Feedback Report will be automatically uploaded onto their PDR.
 This document will be locked into their PDR and they will be unable to edit or remove it.
 All Colleagues: They will upload any information that will help the discussion with you and to ensure they are recognised when they have performed well.